Large-Scale Estimation under Unknown Heteroskedasticity: Theoretical Results

-where $(\gamma_1,\gamma_2,\underline{\sigma},L)$ are positive constants. \end{assumption} Assumption \ref{ass:latent} essentially requires that the support of $G_{0,n}$ grows at at most logarithmic rates, and can conceivably be relaxed to allow for sub-Gaussian tails, which would then accommodate distributions with potentially infinite support such as Gaussian mixtures for $\mu_{i,n}$ and Gamma mixtures (suitably truncated away from 0) for $\sigma_{i,n}^2$.
-What is crucial for our proofs however, is the lower-bound $\underline{\sigma}$ on the support of $\sigma$, which is used to guarantee sufficient smoothness of the mixture density $f_{G_{0,n}}$.
+where $C_1, C_2, \lambda_1, \lambda_2 , \gamma_1 , \gamma_2 > 0$ are constants for the class $\mathcal{G}$. \end{assumption} Assumption~\ref{ass:subexp} accommodates distributions with sub-exponential tails such as Gaussian mixtures for $\mu_i$ and Gamma mixtures (suitably truncated away from 0) for $\sigma_i^2$.
+For example with $\gamma_1=0.5$, we obtain distributions for $\{\mu_i\}_{i\in[n]}$ with sub-Gaussian tails.
+The restrictions are on the tails of the marginals and no restrictions are imposed on the dependence within $(\mu,\sigma)$.
+The lower-bound $\underline{\sigma}$ on the support of $\sigma$ is crucial for our proofs, which is used to guarantee sufficient smoothness of the mixture density $f_{G_{0}}$.